guand/seng371-project1/README.md

 - [Google Sheets](http://www.google.ca/sheets/about/): Google Sheets was used to plot the graphs.
 - The scripts used for gathering and parsing the data were written in Python.

-After gathering the data, the final step was to merge the two data sets, because the LOC had more data points than the number of merged feature pull requests, and the date data had to be merged to plot a graph.
-Google Spreadsheets was used to generate the final graphs.
+After gathering the data, the final step was to merge the two data sets, because the LOC(Lines of code) had more data points than the number of merged feature pull requests, and the date data had to be merged to plot a graph.
+Google Sheets was used to generate the final graphs.

 ##### Metrics Gathered
 - List of issues with label 'feature' or 'new feature' (name can be different for each repo) that are closed.
-We gathered this data to obtain only the issues which were considered as features, as opposed to styling changes, bug fixes, documentation etc. Only closed issues were obtained because we do not want to analyze open issues that are still waiting to be worked on.
+We gathered this data to obtain only the issues, which were considered as features, as opposed to styling changes, bug fixes, documentation etc. Only closed issues were obtained because we do not want to analyze open issues that are still waiting to be worked on.
 - List of pull requests that are closed.
-Only the closed pull requests were obtained because we considered only the pull requests which were actually merged into the repo.
+Only the closed pull requests were obtained because we considered only the pull requests, which were actually merged into the repo.
-- Lines of code from GitHub repositories over time.
+- LOC from GitHub repositories over time.
 This will approximate the project size over time, which is necessary because we are analyzing how the rate of feature additions change **as the project grows**.

 ### 3.0 Quick Start
 #### 3.1 Requirements